Fraud attempts in social networks: How Facebook scams work

 Example 2: Steve Jobs

 The death of the well known Apple founder was also exploited by online scammers.
-Within no time several Facebook pages had been created, some supposedly by Apple, others simply in the name of a business.
+In no time several Facebook pages had been created, some supposedly by Apple themselves, others simply in the name of a business.
 The content, however, was always the same:

 A considerable amount of iPads was to be raffled off in memory of the recently deceased.
 The amount varied between 50 and 500.
 The intention of the scams also varied; from asking the victims to fill out surveys to redirecting them to online casino websites.
-These scams proved to be a classic example of how many people fall for these tricks and spread the message.
+These scams proved to be a classic example of how many people fall for these tricks and spread the message to their followers.

 Example 3: Fake apps

-This approach differs slightly from the scams illustrated in the first two examples.
+This approach differs slightly from the social media scams illustrated in the first two examples.

-Here we have an application that claims to show you how many people have visited your profile.
+Here we have a Facebook application that claims to show you how many people have visited your profile.
 The message is typically spread to your friends’ walls.

 Once your interest has been aroused, the application requests permission to access all your Facebook data and functions.
 This ensures that the fake app continues to spread even further.
 The collected data can be used to send spam directly or be sold off to commercial spammers.